 - Blog Prompt 7: Kant says that a person motivated solely by her sympathy to help someone in need would not have done something of true moral worth.
 Why?
 Distinguish between hypothetical and categorical imperatives in your answer and discuss the role of inclination.

 - Blog Prompt 8: Summarize and explain the second formulation of the categorical imperative commanding us to treat people (ourselves included) as “ends in themselves” and never merely as means.
 Consider intrinsic versus instrumental value and how that value plays a role in moral theory.

 - Blog Prompt 9: What does Punzo mean when he calls sex a definitive experience?
 Why does he think uncommitted sex can’t be honest?
 Do you agree?
 What is the morally significant difference between having sex with someone and playing tennis with them?

 - Blog Prompt 10: Why does Goldman want to define “plain sex?”
 What is the “means-end analysis?”
 How does Goldman define sex and does this match your own definition?

-- Blog Prompt 12: What are the basic values of an ethical slut?
+- Discussion: What are the basic values of an ethical slut?
 What is sex-positivity?
-Explain the importance of integrity and abundance, according to the authors.
+What moral obligations do you think come with sex?